cgi-js/node-php-cgi/README.md

 ---

-_`CGIJS` is a library to run any `CGI` mode / `Interpreted language script` files, or connect to any web application server proxies, or manage processes in the system._
+_`CGIJS` is a all featured library to run any `CGI` mode / `Interpreted language script` files, or connect to any web application server proxies, or manage processes in the system._

 `CGIJS` library:

 - Supports running any `CGI` / `Interpreted Language scripts` in `any OS` that runs `node.js`.
 - Supports both `CGI` executables as well as `proxy` to `localhost`/ `remote` /`embedded servers` using proxying of multiple protocols (`http`, `websockets`, `tcp`, `udp`, `socks`, `ssh`, `ftp`).
 - Supports managing processes like `embedded` `server` executables, embedded `database` executables, or `any other` embedded/ non-embedded executables
+- Supports working with shell, json, ini, csv, yaml, and xml internally

 You can view more about `cgijs` at [github.com/cgi-js](https://github.com/cgi-js/cgi-js) or install it directly at [npm cgijs](https://www.npmjs.com/package/cgijs)

 # phpcgijs